MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

 # What / Why?
 This post is intended to be a supplement for my hackathon workshop about how to do Webscraping in Python.
 The full source code can be found [here](https://github.com/MurphyPone/webscraping-workshop).

 The premise of this project is that we're going to scrape iMDb for movie reviews and review usefulness scores for the top 250 or so movies on their list.
-With this information we can then perform some naive sentiment analysis to gain some insight into other metricsabout movies (other than the average star rating) which might be indicative of the quality of a movie.
+With this information we can then perform some naive sentiment analysis to gain some insight into other metrics about movies (other than the average star rating) which might be indicative of the quality of a movie.

 # Setup
 For this project we're going to use [Python 3.8+](https://www.python.org/downloads/) as well as two libraries: pandas (to neatly store our scraped data) and BeautifulSoup (to handle the webscraping itself).
-They can be installed via pip with the following commmand:
+They can be installed via pip with the following command:

 `pip install beautifulsoup4 pandas`